gammapy/gammapy/docs/background/models.rst

   the cubes.

-* The `~gammapy.background.CubeBackgroundModel` class is used to contain and handle cube bacground models.
+* The `~gammapy.background.CubeBackgroundModel` class is used to contain and handle cube background models.
   It contains 3 cubes of type `~gammapy.background.Cube`:

     * ``counts_cube`` - counts (a.k.a. events) used to fill the model.